 Whatever content you put on your intranet, you must consider why it is there, what tasks employees are trying to complete, and how to facilitate an easier and faster task completion.

 Finally, the more you engage your users in building a new intranet, the easier your road to adoption.
-The engagement builds excitement and shared ownership, and the usability improvements make the new intranet easy to use.
+The engagement builds excitement and shared ownership, and the usability improvements for an easy to use intranet.

 Online & in-person task testing